jupyter-widgets/widget-cookiecutter/README.md

 ## Who uses widget-cookiecutter

-Popular widget libraries such as:
+Popular widget libraries such as [bqplot](https://github.com/bloomberg/bqplot), [pythreejs](https://github.com/jovyan/pythreejs) and [ipyleaflet](https://github.com/ellisonbg/ipyleaflet)
-[bqplot](https://github.com/bloomberg/bqplot),
-[pythreejs](https://github.com/jovyan/pythreejs) and
-[ipyleaflet](https://github.com/ellisonbg/ipyleaflet)
-follow exactly the same template and directory structure as widget-cookiecutter provides.
-These libraries can serve as advanced examples of usage of the Jupyter widget infrastructure.
+ can serve as advanced examples of usage of the Jupyter widget infrastructure.

 ## Usage